eraofchaos/eraofchaos.github.io/units/Regnan Serpent.md

 ---
 title: "Regnan Serpent"
 permalink: /units/Regnan Serpent/
 excerpt: "Era of Chaos Regnan Serpent.
-Regnan Serpent Units. .
+Regnan Serpent Units.
+Tidal Guardian.
 Era of Chaos The most loyal servant to the sea throne.
 It makes use of its surge power to defend the dignity of the sea king."
 unitID: 9904
-last_modified_at: 2021-06-15
+last_modified_at: 2021-06-22
 locale: en
 ref: "Regnan Serpent"
 toc: true